mattszeto/upvote/README.md

    1. connect to PostgreSQL database server using psql
    2. create/enter in credentials
-   3. add credentials to `mikro-orm.config.ts`
+   3. add credentials to `server/src/index.ts` (optional to set-up a config.ts to store password)

    ##### Setting up Redis server (must have redis installed, using WSL on windows to run Redis server on a Ubuntu terminal)